iamgp/dataflow/docs/onboarding.md

 - Use `docker-compose logs -f <service-name>` to view logs
 - Add new Python dependencies to pyproject.toml, not directly in Dockerfile
 - Use `uv pip install -e .` for development installations
+- Create a `.env` file for local configuration rather than modifying docker-compose.yml

 ## Troubleshooting

-### Common Issues

-1. **Port conflicts**

-   - If a service fails to start due to a port conflict, you can change the port mapping in docker-compose.yml
-   - Example: Change `"8000:8000"` to `"8001:8000"` to use port 8001 on your host machine

-2. **Docker volume permissions**

-   - If you encounter permission issues with Docker volumes, you may need to adjust the permissions or user/group IDs

-3. **Python dependency issues**
-   - Use `uv pip install --upgrade -e .` to reinstall dependencies
-   - Check for conflicts in pyproject.toml
+If you encounter issues while setting up or running DATAFLOW, please refer to our comprehensive [Troubleshooting Guide](troubleshooting.md).
+The guide covers common issues with:

+- Docker Compose services
+- Database connectivity
+- MinIO (object storage)
+- Python environment
+- Dagster workflows
+- Evidence dashboards
+- CLI functionality
+- Logging and monitoring

+## Additional Documentation

+- [Environment Variables](environment_variables.md) - List of all environment variables and how to configure them
+- [CLI Usage](cli_usage.md) - Detailed guide to using the DATAFLOW CLI
+- [Troubleshooting](troubleshooting.md) - Solutions to common issues
+- [Workflow Authoring](workflows.md) - How to create and manage workflows

-### Getting Help
+## Getting Help

 For more detailed information on running and developing Dataflow, refer to: